 How long will my job take to print?

 It is sometimes difficult to estimate exact print times.
 Library staff will make an educated guess about the length of your job.
 We will only print objects that estimate to take less than 4 hours.
-If you have an evening appointment, we will only be able to accommodate a 2-hour print job .
+If you have an evening appointment, we will only be able to accommodate a two-hour print job.

 Where does the printing take place?